wren-lang/wren/doc/site/performance.markdown

 When you call a method on an object, the method must be located.
 It could be defined directly on the object's class, or it may be inheriting it from some superclass.
 This means that in the worst case, you may have to walk the inheritance chain to find it.

-Advanced implementations do very smart things to optimize this, but it's made more difficult by the mutable nature of the underlying language; if you can add new methods to existing classes freely or change the inheritance hierarchy, the lookup for a given method may actually change over time.
+Advanced implementations do very smart things to optimize this, but it's made more difficult by the mutable nature of the underlying language: if you can add new methods to existing classes freely or change the inheritance hierarchy, the lookup for a given method may actually change over time.
 You have to add guards to check for that, which cost CPU cycles.

 Wren's inheritance hierarchy is static and fixed at class declaration time.
 This means that we can copy down all inherited methods in the subclass when it's created since we know those will never change.
 That means method dispatch just requires locating the method in the class of the receiver.